sass/sass/doc-src/SASS_CHANGELOG.md

 * Preserve the `!` in `/*! ... */`-style comments.

+* Fix a bug where selectors were being incorrectly trimmed when using `@extend`.

 ## 3.2.9

 * Fix a bug where `@extend`s would occasionally cause a selector to be generated